khadijahpassa/gojek/README.md

 # Gojek Slicing App 🔥💻

-This app is an implementation of the Gojek app design using Flutter.
-Key features include the splash screen, onboarding, home, order, settings, profile, chat with AI, and promo screens.
+This project is an implementation of the Gojek app design using Flutter.
+It showcases various screens with functional features.
 State management is implemented using Provider.

 ![Mockup Slicing Gojek](<Mockup_Slicing_Gojek.png>)